Community Council Liaison

 What are community councils?

-Under the Local Government (Scotland) Act 1973 all Local Authorities are legally obliged to establish community councils.
-The are recognised groups of local people with an interest in their community.
+All Local Authorities are legally obliged to establish community councils under the Local Government (Scotland) Act 1973.
+They are recognised groups of local people with an interest in their community.

 The size of each community council varies, some are as small as five and others as large as 18 people.